The action of a nilpotent group on its horofunction boundary has finite orbits: The Horofunction Boundary

 The action of the isometry group $\isom(X,d)$ of $X$ extends continuously to an action by homeomorphisms on the horofunction compactification.
 One can check that

 for any isometry $g$, point $x$, and horofunction $\xi$.

-The metric spaces in which we will be interested in this paper are the Cayley graphs of finitely generated nilpotent groups.
-Recall that the Cayley graph of a group $G$ with generating set $S$ has a vertex for each element of $G$ and an edge between two vertices $u$ and $v$ if $u^{-1}v\in S$.
+The metric spaces in which we will be interested in this paper are the finitely-generated nilpotent groups with their word length metrics.
+Recall that the Cayley graph of a group $G$ with symmetric generating set $S$ has a vertex for each element of $G$ and an edge between two vertices $u$ and $v$ if $u^{-1}v\in S$.
 The word length distance $d(u,v)$ between $u$ and $v$ in $G$ is the length of the shortest path between the corresponding vertices in the Cayley graph.
 By construction, it is a left invariant metric.
 We choose the identity element $e$ as the base-point.

 A path is a sequence of group elements.
-We say that a path is \emph{geodesic} if it is an isometry from $\Z$ to $G$.
+We say that a path is \emph{geodesic} if it is an isometry from $\N$ to $G$.
 It is known that geodesic paths converge to points in the horofunction boundary.
 In the present setting, since the metric is integer valued, we may define a \emph{Busemann point} as the limit of a geodesic.
-See~\cite{rieffel_group} and~\cite{AGW-m} for the definition for more general spaces.
+See~\cite{rieffel_group} and~\cite{AGW-m} for the definition in more general spaces.

 For any finite word $w$ with letters in $S$, we denote by $\overline w$ the element of $G$ obtained by multiplying the letters of $w$, and we say that $w$ \emph{represents} $\overline w$.
 We denote by $|w|$ the length of $w$, that is, its number of letters.
 We say that a finite word $w$ is a \emph{geodesic word} if $|w|=d(e,\overline w)$, and that an infinite word is geodesic if each of its finite prefixes is.
 Obviously, there is a one-to-one correspondence between geodesic paths and pairs $(g,w)$, where $g$ is in $G$ (the starting point of the path) and $w$ is an infinite geodesic word.
 The \emph{steps} of a geodesic path are the letters of the corresponding geodesic word.
 Continuing to use terminology of~\cite{develin_cayley}, we say that the \emph{direction} of a geodesic path is the set of letters that occur infinitely often as steps.